-Abstract: In their most recent book, Evolving Enactivism: Basic Minds Meet Content (MIT 2017), Dan Hutto and Eric Myin claim to give a complete and gapless naturalistic account of cognition, but it comes with a kink.
+In their most recent book, Evolving Enactivism: Basic Minds Meet Content (MIT 2017), Dan Hutto and Eric Myin claim to give a complete and gapless naturalistic account of cognition, but it comes with a kink.
 The kink being that content-involving cognition has special properties found nowhere else in nature, making it the case that minds capable of contentful thought differ in kind, in this key respect, from more basic minds.
 Contra Hutto and Myin, I argue that content-involving practices are themselves simply a further extension of action and do not therefore warrant being called 'different in kind' or 'kinky'.
-With the help of Ludwig Wittgenstein and John V. Canfield, I go on to challenge continuity sceptics and also suggest ways in which Enactivism meets the challenge - which Hutto and Myin say it needs to address - of explaining higher-level cognition.
+With the help of Ludwig Wittgenstein and John V. Canfield, I show that Enactivism meets the challenge of explaining higher-level cognition; and, contra continuity sceptics, offers 'a philosophically cogent and empirically respectable account' of how human minds can emerge from nonhuman minds.

+There are many versions of Enactivism, but what might be said to hold them together is 'the insight that the embedded and embodied activity of living beings provides the right model for understanding minds' (Hutto et al, 2014).
+Enactivism is a view that favours 'the primacy of ways of acting over ways of thinking when it comes to understanding our basic psychological and epistemic situation' (Hutto 2014, 281).
 With Enactivism - particularly Dan Hutto and Eric Myin's Radical Enactivism - representational content is out of the picture in basic human cognition.
 Does this mean that Enactivism loses its grip when it comes to higher level cognition?
 The problem is that the plausibility of the embodied and enactive nature of basic cognition - its being contentless, fundamentally interactive, dynamic, and relational2 - does not easily extend to forms of cognition involving language, representation, information, thought, logic, mathematics.
 Linguistic and mathematical capabilities constitute a challenge for the Enactivist approach because an explanation of these abilities requires us to move beyond dynamic interaction with the here-and-now environment.
 And so, as Hutto and Myin recognise, 'if it wants to become a full-blown alternative to representationalism, Enactivism ... has to confront [the] challenge of explaining higher-level cognition' (2017, 7).

-In fact the problem, as I understand it, is not only one of the restricted validity of Enactivism but of its validity tout court; for, inasmuch as language and mathematics are symbolic, and therefore content-involving, the question is how they could have emerged from, and how they can interact with, the basic, contentless forms of cognition endorsed by enactivism.
+In fact the problem, as I understand it, is not only one of the restricted validity of Enactivism but of its validity tout court; for, inasmuch as language and mathematics are symbolic, and therefore content-involving, the question is how they could have emerged from, and how they can interact with, the basic, contentless forms of cognition endorsed by Enactivism.
 If there is no accounting for that, there is no place for Enactivism at all.
-For, what
+For, what would be the use of positing the existence of basic cognition in humans if we can't see how it segues with our more sophisticated forms of cognition?
+And here, I take it, we must be able to show continuity - ontogenetically, phylogenetically and logically.
+The possibility for phylogenetic continuity is clearly rejected by what Doris Bar-On dubs 'continuity sceptics', according to whom: